proofit404/dependencies/docs/tutorial.rst

     processors.add(SecondToFirstPartnerProcessor)

-If I see this class first time, I'll have no idea what he's doing.
+If I see this class first time, I'll have no idea what's going on in it.
 It's hard to figure out execution chain because of many overlapping methods.  ``APIStorageMixin`` define methods used in ``ProcessMixin``.
 When you read ``ProcessMixin`` code it looks like ``self.something(`` comes from nowhere.  ``DeliveryInstructionsMixin`` override ``ProcessMixin`` methods.
 When you read ``ProcessMixin`` code it looks like it do something else until you realize it was overwritten in the upper class.
 Your awesome IDE can't get you this information since ``DeliveryInstructionsMixin`` method usage is outside of ``SecondToFirstPartnerProcessor`` context.
 It's hard to work with this code.
 I need to open each mixin next to each other and literally draw execution path on my screen.

 Composition
 -----------